Jasmineeds/notenow-gemini-ai-google-extension/README.md

 - **Load the Extension:**
   Click **Load unpacked** on the Extensions page and select the folder with the unzipped extension files.

+- **Enable Microphone Access:**
+  The extension requires access to your microphone for audio recording.
+Grant microphone permissions:
+  1. Go to the right of the address bar in the NoteNow extension settings and click "More".
+  2. Select Site settings.
+  3. Enable microphone permission by switching it to Allow.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.